Making a Will in Scotland

 Your Will is a legal document with instructions for how to dispose of your ‘Estate’

 Everybody has an Estate, it’s what you own.
-No matter how small or large it becomes, it will need to be dealt with when you are no longer around.
+No matter how small or large your estate becomes, it will need to be dealt with when you are no longer around.

-It might not be the most cheerful of subjects!
-And you may be able to say in a few sentences what you want to happen.
+It is possible that you may be able to say in a few sentences what you want to happen in your Will.
 You may think “just leave it all to my family” or, “leave it all to charity”.
 Making a Will is simply an official way of doing that.
-Having a Will can avoid complications by giving clear instructions and they can save those you leave behind a lot of time and hassle.
+Having a Will can avoid complications and by giving clear instructions it can save those you leave behind a lot of time and hassle.

 What to consider when making a Will

 One of the most important decision to make when creating your Will is who you wish to appoint as your Executor.

 Executors ‘take care of the business’; they deal with the winding up and dispersal of your estate.
 You should always pick someone you trust.
 You can pick two or more people to act jointly as executors of your estate.

 It is important you consider the age and capacity of your chosen Executors.

 When they are called upon to act you do not want them to be incapable due to their age or location.
 For this reason we suggest you speak with the person you wish to appoint before doing so to ensure they are willing and will likely be capable when the time comes.